 Juho Myllylä (*1996, Helsinki) is a recorder player, guitarist, singer and songwriter.
 He studied recorders at the Amsterdam Conservatory with Jorge Isaac, where he graduated (BMus) in 2018, and will continue to pursue a specialized master’s degree.
 Starting from the age of six, he studied at the West Helsinki Music Institute with Pekka Silén and Sunniva Fagerlund.
 In addition, he has participated in many international masterclasses and gained inspiration with Pedro Memelsdorff, Pierre Hamon, Kees Boeke, Walter van Hauwe, Erik Bosgraaf, Peter Holtslag and Corina Marti, among others.

-Recent highlights of Juho’s musical landscape include a solo performance at the prestigious Concertgebouw Amsterdam, working with the world-renowned renaissance recorder ensemble The Royal Wind Music and numerous performances and cross-over collaborations with Ugly Pug, a fresh new ensemble devoted to the performance of new music on period instruments.
-In August 2016 Juho won the Nordic and Baltic EAR-ly 2016 early music competition, which as a result brings along an invitation to give concerts in NORDEM’s member festivals during the season 2017/2018.
+Recent highlights of Juho’s musical landscape include working with the world-renowned renaissance recorder ensemble The Royal Wind Music, a solo performance at the prestigious Concertgebouw Amsterdam and numerous performances and cross-over collaborations with Ugly Pug, a fresh new ensemble devoted to the performance of new music on period instruments.
+In August 2016 Juho won the Nordic and Baltic EAR-ly 2016 early music competition, which as a result brought along an invitation to give concerts in NORDEM’s member festivals during the season 2017/2018.

 Finnish Cultural Foundation has supported Juho’s instrument purchases with a grant.